Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 3. Unresolved Memories and Trauma: The holidays can stir up tough memories from the past.

-4. Unrealistic Expectations: Let’s be real—the holidays we see in movies and ads rarely match real life.
-That gap can leave us feeling “not enough.”
+4. Unrealistic Expectations: Let’s be real, the holidays we see in movies and ads rarely match real life.
+That gap can leave us feeling low or uninspired like something is missing.

 6. Superficial Connections: Spending time with people you only see once a year can feel a little awkward or forced.